takoikatakotako/en.swiswiswift.com/content/post/2017-04-01/index.md

 +++
-title = "サイトリニューアルしました"
-url = "2017-04-01"
-date = "2017-04-01"
+title = "The website has been relaunched!" url = "2017-04-01" date = "2017-04-01"
-description = "サイトリニューアルしました"
-tags = [
+description = "The website has been relaunched!" tags = [
     "Other",
 ]